Abel Ferrara

-Abel Ferrara (/it/; born July 19, 1951) is an American filmmaker.
-He is best known for the provocative and often controversial content in his movies and his use and redefinition of neo-noir imagery.
-A long-time independent filmmaker, some of his best known movies include the New York-set, gritty crime thrillers The Driller Killer (1979), Ms .45 (1981), King of New York (1990), Bad Lieutenant (1992), and The Funeral (1996), chronicling violent crime in urban settings with spiritual overtones.
+Abel Ferrara (born July 19, 1951) is an American filmmaker, actor and musician.
+Closely associated with the independent film movement in the United States, he is known for his provocative and often-controversial films which use and redefine neo-noir imagery.
+His best-known works include the New York-set, gritty crime thrillers The Driller Killer (1979), Ms .45 (1981), Fear City (1984), King of New York (1990), Bad Lieutenant (1992), and The Funeral (1996), chronicling violent crime in urban settings with spiritual overtones.

-Ferrara also worked in a wide array of genres, including the sci-fi remake Body Snatchers (1993), cyberpunk thriller New Rose Hotel (1998), the religious drama Mary (2005), the black comedy Go Go Tales (2007), and the biopic Pasolini (2014), as well as in several documentary filmmaking projects.
+He has worked in a wide array of genres, including the sci-fi horror film Body Snatchers (1993), the cyberpunk thriller New Rose Hotel (1998), the religious drama Mary (2005), the black comedy Go Go Tales (2007), and the biopics Pasolini (2014) and Padre Pio (2022), as well as several documentary projects.
+Since 2001, he has worked predominantly in Europe.

+Ferrara has received several accolades throughout his career.
+He has been twice nominated for the Independent Spirit Award for Best Director.
+Six of his films have been nominated for the Golden Lion at the Venice Film Festival, and he has been twice nominated for the Golden Bear and once for the Palme d'Or.
+In 2004, Ferrara received the Premi Flaiano for Cinema.

-Early life
+Early life and education

 Ferrara was born in the Bronx of Italian and Irish descent.
 He was raised Catholic, which influenced much of his work.
-At 8 years old, he moved to Peekskill in Westchester County, New York and he started making movies at Rockland Community College.
+At 8 years old, he moved to Peekskill in Westchester County, New York, and he started making movies at Rockland Community College.
 Later, he attended the film conservatory at SUNY Purchase, where he directed several short films.